CharlesBurney/FinalProjectDigital/README.md

 # FinalProjectDigital

-TTutorial1
+Tutorial1
 Github Cheatsheet Tutorial
-Thomas Payton
+Charles Burney

 When you use 3 tic marks it will show the raw code.
-I will use this throughout the whole tutuorial.
 With tics:

 ```~~ CUT IT ~~````